huggingface/lighteval/docs/source/offline-evaluation.md

 # Offline evaluation using local data files

-If you are prototyping a task based on files that are not yet hosted on the Hub, you can take advantage of the `hf_data_files` argument to point Lighteval at local JSON/CSV resources.
+If you are prototyping a task based on files that are not yet hosted on the Hub, you can take advantage of the `hf_data_files` argument to point lighteval at local JSON/CSV resources.
 This makes it easy to evaluate datasets that live in your repo or that are generated on the fly.